Suzanne Kragbé

 Kazai Suzanne Kragbé (born 22 December 1981) is an Ivorian athlete specializing in the discus throw.
 She competed twice at the World Championships in Athletics failing to progress to the final.

-Her personal best in the event is 59.32 metres from 2011.
+Her personal best in the event is 59.61 metres from 2014.
 She was the gold medalist at the 2011 All-Africa Games and the 2013 Jeux de la Francophonie.
-She has also been twice runner-up and twice bronze medalist at the African Championships in Athletics.
+Additionally, she has twice been the runner-up and twice bronze medalist at the African Championships in Athletics.